-With the property panel for the View selected we will begin our design work by changing the background color of the view.
-Begin by making sure the View is selected and that the Attribute Inspector window is visible.
+With the property panel for the View selected in the main panel, we will begin our design work by changing the background color of this view.
+Begin by making sure the View is selected and that the Attribute Inspector (View -> Utilities -> Attribute Inspector) is displayed in the right hand panel.
 Click on the gray rectangle next to the Background label to invoke the Colors dialog.
 Using the color selection tool, choose a visually pleasing color and close the dialog.
 You will now notice that the view window has changed from gray to the new color selection.